-- 4.4 Section 98 of the Police Act 1997 describes those matters that are subject to legal privilege in England and Wales.
-In Scotland, those matters subject to legal privilege contained in section 33 of the Criminal Law (Consolidation) (Scotland) Act 1995 should be adopted.
-With regard to Northern Ireland, Article 12 of the Police and Criminal Evidence (Northern Ireland) Order 1989 should be referred to. - 4.5 Legal privilege does not apply to communications made with the intention of furthering a criminal purpose (whether the lawyer is acting unwittingly or culpably).
-Legally privileged communications will lose their protection if there are grounds to believe, for example, that the professional legal adviser is intending to hold or use the information for a criminal purpose.
+- 4.5 Section 98 of the Police Act 1997 describes those matters that are subject to legal privilege in England and Wales.
+In Scotland, those matters subject to legal privilege contained in section 412 of the Proceeds of Crime Act 2002 should be adopted.
+With regard to Northern Ireland, Article 12 of the Police and Criminal Evidence (Northern Ireland) Order 1989 should be referred to. - 4.6 Legal privilege does not apply to communications made with the intention of furthering a criminal purpose (whether the lawyer is acting unwittingly or culpably).
+Legally privileged communications will lose their protection if, for example, the professional legal adviser is intending to hold or use the information for a criminal purpose.
 But privilege is not lost if a professional legal adviser is properly advising a person who is suspected of having committed a criminal offence.
-The concept of legal privilege applies to the provision of professional legal advice by any individual, agency or organisation qualified to do so.

-5 References to a Member of Parliament include references to a Member of the UK Parliament, the European Parliament, the Scottish Parliament, the Welsh Assembly and the Northern Ireland Assembly.
+The concept of legal privilege applies to the provision of professional legal advice by any individual, agency or organisation qualified to do so. - 4.7 For the purposes of this Code, any communication between lawyer and client, or between a lawyer and another person for the purpose of actual or contemplated litigation (whether civil or criminal), must be presumed to be privileged unless the contrary is established: for example, where it is plain that the communication does not form part of a professional consultation of the lawyer, or there is clear and compelling evidence that the 'furthering a criminal purpose' exemption applies.
+Where there is doubt as to whether the communications are subject to legal privilege or over whether communications are not subject to legal privilege due to the "in furtherance of a criminal purpose" exception, advice should be sought from a legal adviser within the relevant intercepting agency. - 4.8 RIPA does not provide any special protection for legally privileged communications.
+Nevertheless, intercepting such communications (or selecting them for examination in accordance with section 16 when intercepted under a section 8(4) warrant) is particularly sensitive and may give rise to issues under Article 6 (right to a fair trial) of the ECHR as well as engaging Article 8.
+The interception of communications subject to legal privilege (whether deliberately obtained or otherwise) is therefore subject to additional safeguards under this code as set out at paragraphs 4.9-4.15 below.
+The guidance set out below may in part depend on whether matters subject to legal privilege have been obtained intentionally or incidentally to other material which has been sought.